-Empowering all students to create their bold ideas through collaborative coding sessions
+We empower all students to create their bold ideas through collaborative coding sessions.

-To develop in students computer science and 21st century skills, while tracking growth over time for all program participants.
+Bold Idea's programs seek to develop computer science and 21st century skills in students, while tracking growth over time.

-Computer science is the art of blending human ideas and digital tools to increase problem solving power.
-And it is more than just coding.
-Computer science develops students’ critical thinking skills and shows them how to create, not simply use, new technologies.
-It includes algorithms, abstraction, data, the Internet, global impact, creativity - and programming.
+Computer science is the art of blending human ideas and digital tools to increase problem-solving power.
+It is much more than just coding.
+This foundational 21st century subject includes algorithms, abstraction, data, the Internet, global impact and creativity.

 What Makes Bold Idea Programs Unique